 the answer to the challenges of thermal management

 Nowadays, many industries are looking for the most accurate if not perfect thermal management.
 This is the case in the aeronautics, space, military, wind and solar energy sectors and many others.
-Their solution for optimal thermal management: machined cold plates.
+Their solution for optimal thermal management: liquid cold plates.
 The challenge is to integrate these cold plates into their devices while reducing the overall weight.
-Our answer: machined aluminium cold plates welded by FSW.
+Our answer: chill aluminium plates welded by FSW.

 Which cold plates for which industries?